-(3) 24/7 PROHIBITION - Employees may not use their official authority or influence to affect the outcome of an election.

-(A) Using Official Title or Position in Social Media Profile
+- (3) 24/7 PROHIBITION Employees may not use their official authority or influence to affect the outcome of an election. - (A) Using Official Title or Position in Social Media Profile may also list your political affiliation.

 Rule: Employees may include their official titles or positions and where they work in their social media profiles, even if they also include their political affiliation or otherwise use their account to engage in political activity.